DevVivan/odin-project/javascript.md

 #### Array.prototype.sort()

-The `sort()` method sorts the elements of an array in place and returns the reference to the same array, now sorted.
+The `sort()` method takes an array and, well, *sorts it*.
+Essentially, itn sorts the elements of an array in place and returns the reference to the same array, now sorted.

 ```javascript
 const items = [